cevi/automatic_walk-time_tables/python_program/Readme.md

 produced files (Excel, PDFs...) are stored in the directory specified with the argument `--output_directory`; default is `./output/`.
 A full documentation of all command line arguments can be found
 here: [Command Line Arguments](automatic_walk_time_tables/Command_Line_Arguments.md).

+## Test and Debug Tools

+Make sure that your system fulfill the prerequisites as described in the section above, i.g. you should be able to run the `automatic_walk_time_tables` script locally using python3.

 ## About swisstopo Services